NCSGgroup/SaGEA/README.md

 GRACE and Altimeter-Argo estimates of GMOM changes.
 By removing GMAM from the GRACE solutions using atmospheric model (GAA, the monthly average of atmosphere), this annual phase lag is nearly compensated.

-In the SaGEA toolbox, the GAA model can be also easily collected, and the corresponding correction, which one can easily switch on or off, is integrated into SaGEA toolbox.
+In SaGEA toolbox, the GAA model can be also easily collected, and the corresponding correction, which one can easily switch on or off, is integrated into SaGEA toolbox.

 ## Post-processing: Spatial and temporal analysis